2010 - 2012 ‚Citizen and Society‘ has dedicated its attention to the topic of:

 Consequently, the concept of trust, which bonds the individual with the community, is increasing in social and political meaning.
 Trust is seen as a “mechanism to reduce social complexity” (Luhmann) and as such belongs to the anthropological basic configuration of human beings.
 Social trust today takes place increasingly on a local level and less so on a national level.
 The spring 2010 Sinclair House Debate was dedicated to the topic of trust.
 In 2011 and 2012 the topics of “authority” and “freedom” will be discussed.
 Additionally, “Thoughts on the Future” deal with the question of trust.

-The aim of “Politics and Society” is to provide social impulses via summer academies, discussions and consultations (publications).
+The aim of “Citizen and Society” is to provide social impulses via summer academies, discussions and consultations (publications).
 The important instruments of “Politics and Society” are listed below.